thestar19/Animation-Generator-for-Sorting-Algorithms/README.md

 # Animation-Generator-for-Sorting-Algorithms
-Program made with Python and Pygame module for generating animations of how sorting algorithms function.\
+Program made with Python and Pygame for generating animations of how sorting algorithms function.
 Supports over 26 different algorithms eg: Bubblesort, Quicksort, Selectionsort, Mergesort, Radixsort.
+Also supports displaying numbers for each bar in the animation, settings custom colors for each aspect of the animation.
+A Beta feature exists that allows custom output resolutions (Normally 900x400, but 1920x1080 has been tested)

 Originally created by LucasPilla, this is a fork of his project "Sorting Algorithms Visualizer" that instead generates files of sorting animations.
-Additional options are implemented to create better videos or GIFs.

 Original project: https://github.com/LucasPilla/Sorting-Algorithms-Visualizer